-- Whilst domestic sheepmeat production is notable in the MENA-10 markets and will meet around three-quarters of consumption needs in 2022, production growth is limited due to various environmental constraints.
-Hence, to meet consumption growth, boxed imports will need to rise from around 165,000 to 199,000 tonnes cwe from 2022 to 2026f to fully meet demand (Source: GIRA). - In 2021-22, the MENA-10 region's combined volume of boxed sheepmeat imports registered through customs was around 106,000 tonnes swt, up 6% on the year prior and valued at just over A\$1 billion which is up 24%, due largely to high global sheepmeat prices and other input costs.
+- Whilst domestic sheepmeat production is notable in the MENA-10 markets and met around three-quarters of consumption needs in 2022, production growth is limited due to various environmental constraints.
+Hence, boxed imports will need to rise from around 173,000 to 205,000 tonnes cwe from 2023 to 2027f to fully meet demand (Source: GIRA). - Australia is the region's largest sheepmeat supplier with a 65% volume share in 2022-23.
+Recent years have seen a decline in volumes from India and an increase in product coming from the EU and South Africa.

-MENA\ boxed sheepmeat importers by volume share
+MENA boxed sheepmeat import markets by volume share

-Source: IHS Markit 2021-22.
-"MENA-10 countries.
+Source: SS&P Global MI Global Trade Atlas (GTA).
+2022-23.
 Data based on available supplier export data.
-Lamb and mutton combined but excluding offal
+Lamb and mutton combined, excluding offal.
+MENA-10 markets only

-- Australia is the region's leading boxed supplier, representing around 65% of imports in 2021-22, with New Zealand, India and Europe the main competitors. - New Zealand exports significant volumes of frozen bone-in lamb to Saudi Arabia and Jordan.
+New Zealand exports significant volumes of frozen bone-in lamb to Saudi Arabia and Jordan.
 India supplies mostly chilled mutton carcase to the UAE and smaller volumes to Qatar and Kuwait.
 In recent years, some European countries such as Romania, Georgia and Spain have become more significant suppliers, particularly of frozen mutton carcase and bone-in cuts.
 While still relatively small, volumes have been increasing from countries like Tanzania, South Africa and Ethiopia.